 The Xavier trust is one of the highest performing trusts in the country.
 It gets excellent results at both its Primary and Secondary schools and has the same ethos of providing an education for the whole child as St Thomas of Canterbury does.

-Over the past year the governing body has spoken to and had meetings with many people across the Xavier trust.
+In reaching this point the governing body has spoken to and had meetings with many people across the Xavier trust.
 The biggest take-away from those meetings is the quality of the services the Xavier trust provides.
 They are of an excellent quality, and indeed the services we have already received in getting the school to this point have been of a higher standard than we have previously been exposed to.

-The governing body has met with head teachers of the schools within the trust and through those meetings they have outlined the operational benefits of working within the trust.
+There are many operational benefits of working within the trust.
 These range from access to subject experts, shared lesson plans, common assessment frameworks, and shared resources to name a few.
 Mr Lewin, through many additional meetings with those head teachers is convinced that the quality of education that every child receives would only be enhanced by joining the trust.

 Please read the documents provided, they will give you a good understanding of the changes this conversion would entail.